yoshuwantigahera/DELI-Sandwiches/README.md

+h
 Zanzibar DELI-Sandwiches
-Sandwich Shop POS System
-Between The Zanzibar is a point-of-sale (POS) system for managing orders at a sandwich shop.
-This Java-based application allows users to create new orders with custom or signature sandwiches, add drinks and chips, and check out with an order summary.
-The app is designed with flexibility and ease-of-use in mind for quick and effective order processing.
+Zanzibar DELI-Sandwiches is a Java-based Point-of-Sale (POS) system designed for managing orders at a sandwich shop.
+The system enables users to create custom sandwiches, add drinks and chips, and finalize orders with an easy-to-read summary and receipt.
+Its intuitive interface ensures fast and efficient order processing.

 Features
-Custom Sandwich Creation: Choose bread type, size, toast preference, and add toppings to create a custom sandwich.
+Custom Sandwich Creation:

+Select from multiple bread types, sizes, and toasting preferences.
+Add regular or premium toppings to create personalized sandwiches.
-Drink and Chips Selection: Add drinks and chips to your order with a variety of flavors and sizes.
+Drink and Chips Selection:

-Order Management: View order summary, cancel an order, or confirm checkout with a saved receipt.
+Choose from a variety of drink sizes and flavors.
+Add chips to complete the meal.
+Order Management:

+View a detailed order summary.
+Cancel orders if needed.
+Confirm checkout and generate a timestamped receipt.
 Class Overview
 Main Classes
-UserInterface: Manages user interactions, displays menus, and handles order processing.
+UserInterface: Manages user interaction, displays menus, and handles navigation through the app.
-Order: Represents a single order, containing sandwiches, drinks, and chips.
+Order: Represents a single customer order, including sandwiches, drinks, and chips.
-Sandwich: Defines a customizable sandwich with bread type, size, toast preference, and toppings.
+Sandwich: Defines a customizable sandwich, including bread type, size, toasting option, and toppings.
-Drink: Represents a drink with size and flavor.
+Drink: Represents a drink, with options for size and flavor.
-Chips: Represents a chips selection with a chosen flavor.
+Chips: Represents a chips selection, allowing for various flavors.
 Additional Classes
-Topping: Abstract class representing a sandwich topping.
+Topping (Abstract): Base class for sandwich toppings.
-PremiumTopping: Extends Topping for premium toppings (e.g., bacon).
+PremiumTopping: Extends Topping to represent premium toppings (e.g., bacon, cheese).
-RegularTopping: Extends Topping for standard toppings (e.g., lettuce).
+RegularTopping: Extends Topping to represent standard toppings (e.g., lettuce, tomatoes).
 Enumerations
-BreadType: Enum for different types of bread (e.g., White, Wheat, Rye).
+BreadType: Enum for bread types (e.g., White, Wheat, Rye).
-SandwichSize: Enum for sandwich sizes (e.g., EightInch, TwelveInch).
+SandwichSize: Enum for sandwich sizes (e.g., FourInch, EightInch, TwelveInch).
-DrinkFlavor: Enum for drink flavors (e.g., Cola, Lemonade).
+DrinkFlavor: Enum for drink flavors (e.g., Cola, Lemonade, IcedTea).
-ChipsFlavor: Enum for chips flavors (e.g., SaltAndVinegar, BBQ).
+ChipsFlavor: Enum for chips flavors (e.g., SaltAndVinegar, BBQ, Plain).
-ToppingType: Enum for topping types (e.g., Meat, Vegetable).
+ToppingType: Enum for topping categories (e.g., Meat, Vegetable).
 Installation
+Follow these steps to set up the project on your local machine:

-Clone the repository:
+Clone the Repository:

+bash
+Copy code
 git clone https://github.com/yoshuwantigahera/DELI-Sandwiches.git
+Navigate to the Project Directory:

+bash
+Copy code
+cd DELI-Sandwiches
+Open the Project in Your IDE:

+Use your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
+Ensure Java is properly configured.
+Build and Run the Application:

+Compile the code.
+Run the UserInterface class to start the application.
+Usage
+Launch the App:

+Start the app to access the main menu.
+Create a New Order:

+Select New Order from the home screen.
+Customize your sandwiches, drinks, and chips.
+View and Manage Orders:

+View the summary of your current order.
+Add, remove, or modify items as needed.
+Checkout:

+Confirm the order and generate a receipt in the receipts/ directory.